 The Cambodian Accounting and Auditing Regulator (ACAR), has adopted International Financial Reporting Standards (IFRS) for Small and Medium-sized Entities (SMEs) and IFRS, issued by the International Accounting Standard Board (IASB).
 The standards are referred to as Cambodian International Financial Reporting Standards for Small and Mediumsized Entities (CIFRS for SMEs) and Cambodian International Financial Reporting Standards (CIFRS).
-With the exception of non-profit organizations, public accountability entities and specialized banks are required to adopt CIFRS while non-public accountability entities that meet the audit requirements (as set out on the following page) are required to adopt CIFRS for SMEs or opt to use CIFRS, if preferred.
+Except for non-profit organisations, public accountability entities and specialised banks are required to adopt CIFRS while non-public accountability entities that meet the audit requirements (as set out on the following page) are required to adopt CIFRS for SMEs or opt to use CIFRS, if preferred.
 In practice, non-public accountability entities that do not meet the audit requirements are also required to adopt CIFRS for SMEs or opt to use CIFRS, if preferred.
-Non-profit organiztions established in compliance with the Law on Associations and NGOs are required to prepare financial statements and a report of operating activities but are permitted to follow an accounting framework of their choice, following the issuance of Notification No. 30 from ACAR to postpone the implementation of the Cambodian Financial Reporting Standards for Not-For-Profit Entities (CFRS for NFPEs) on 21 January 2019.
-Nevertheless, an updated Accounting Framework to govern such entities is expected to be released by ACAR in the near future.
-For accounting periods ended 31 December 2021 onwards, except for Not-For-Profit Entities, all enterprises are required to lodge their financial statements with ACAR using ACAR's E-filing system.
-The date of lodgment is within 3 months and 15 days of the year end for entities which do not require a financial statement audit and within 6 months and 15 days of the year end for entities which do require a financial statement audit.
+Not-for-profit entities established in compliance with the Law on Associations and NGOs are required to apply the Cambodian Financial Reporting Standards for Not-For-Profit Entities (CFRS for NFPEs), or alternatively, submit a specific request to ACAR to apply CIFRS for SME.
+All enterprises, including Not-for-Profit Entities, are required to lodge their financial statements with ACAR using ACAR's E-filing system.
+The date of lodgement is within 3 months and 15 days of the year-end for entities which do not require a financial statement audit and within 6 months and 15 days of the year-end for entities which do require a financial statement audit.